Art in the United States

 Parallel to the development of these abstract artists, numerous painters and sculptors continued to create figurative art, receiving new impetus from the mid-1950s on.
 Mary Frank, the daughter of abstract painter Eleanore Lockspeiser (1900–1986), returned to figurative art, especially to the human form, as her major vehicle for expression.
 In her drawings, prints, and clay sculptures, she creates a poetics of fragility and sorrow that reflects the tragic beauty of the life cycle.
 Like Hesse, Frank experienced a tormented childhood as a Jew in Europe during the war years, enduring immigration, separation, and ultimate estrangement from her father.
 Her early marriage to Robert Frank, the rootlessness of their family life, and the tragic death of both her children imbued her with a sense of mourning, loneliness, and profound pain.
 She sublimated these emotions into clay sculptures that depict fragmented human figures that merge with nature, their limbs metamorphosing into branches and leaves, evoking a sense of decomposition tinged with hope.
 Although drawing from her personal experiences, works such as Piet and Persephone express a mother’s mourning and despair in universal terms.
 Several recurring images in Frank’s oeuvre relate to her experiences as a Jew.
 A mid-1980s series of diptychs, The Cart, juxtaposes two separate images: a concentration camp inmate and a cart loaded with cadavers.
 Looking at the artist’s earlier work with this series in mind, one is struck by how closely many of her frail figures seem related to Holocaust imagery.
 In another series, The Barque, the figures that embark on a journey across the sea, leaving others behind, evoke an archetypal voyage to the underworld.
 On another level, they seem to reflect Frank’s early experiences of immigration and rootlessness.
 Moreover, in her monumental Horse and Rider of 1982, the broken and tormented body of the rider recalls the charred bodies of war victims, while the double-headed Apocalyptic horse merges Rousseau’s War with medieval visions of death to express a post-Holocaust version of horror.

 The clay sculptures of Grace Bakst Wapner also reflect her concern with universal themes.
 The archetypal figures in her Dyads series, reminiscent of prehistoric art, seem to be involved in the timeless drama of human relationships.
-The biblical scenes included in this series stress interdependence between women and men, Jews and non-Jews.
+The biblical scenes included in this series stress interdependence between women and men, Jews, and non-Jews.
 For example, Ruth and Naomi stresses the friendship and loyalty between women of all creeds.
 Several works related to Abraham evoke the primal conflicts among sacrifice, faith, and paternal love.
-In a recent work, Wapner joined the contemporary movement by American women to redefine Jewish rituals so as to foster equality between the sexes.
-Inspired by a feminist seder, she created Elijah and Miriam cups, which complement each other like yin and yang.
+In recent work, Wapner joined the contemporary movement by American women to redefine Jewish rituals so as to foster equality between the sexes.
+Inspired by a feminist Lit. "order."
+The regimen of rituals, songs and textual readings performed in a specific order on the first two nights (in Israel, on the first night) of Passover.seder, she created Elijah and Miriam cups, which complement each other like yin and yang.
 Their texture and shape evoke the ancient pottery of the Middle East, thus combining biblical roots with contemporary American Jewish culture.

 Universal concepts pertaining to human relationships and interdependence are also expressed in the paintings of Selina Trieff (b.
 1934).
 Trieff paints herself in various guises, identifying as male and female, human and animal, mythical and biblical creatures, who embark on existential journeys, in search of meaning.
 Only in hindsight, years after she painted her gallery of Self-as-Other figures, did the artist realize that they were “eternal wanderers,” related to the experience of the Jewish people.